Equivariant Structure on Smash Powers: Realization and Tensor in Commutative Ring Spectra

 We will mostly be interested in the case where $R$ is the sphere spectrum $\Sp$, and for simplicity of notation we restrict ourselves to that case in the following and omit $R$ from the notation.

 A similar construction has been carried out in in \cite[Section 4]{BCD}.
-The construction we give here is much simpler than the one presented in op. cit., so it will be crucial to study its properties in detail, so as to make sure, that we indeed capture all the desired information.
+The construction we give here is much simpler than the one presented in op.~cit., so it will be crucial to study its properties in detail, so as to make sure, that we indeed capture all the desired information.
 In particular the equivariant homotopy type, when $X$ is equipped with an action of some (compact Lie-) group $\G$, will require some care.
 We admit that the choice in \cite{BCD} of $\Gamma$-spaces as a model for connective spectra was not optimal, but with very minor rewriting the paper makes sense when based on symmetric spectra or simplicial functors.
 This rewriting is necessary for applying \cite{BCD} to commutative ring spectra that do not have strictly commutative models in $\Gamma$-spaces \cite{Tyler}.

-\begin{rem} For a morphism $\varphi: R \rightarrow S$ of commutative orthogonal ring spectra, we get adjoint pairs of functors between the categories of $R$-, respectively $S$-modules, -algebras and commutative $S$-algebras.
-All the left adjoints are given by \emph{induction}, \ie using $S \smash_R (-)$, which is strong monoidal and preserves tensors, hence commutes with all versions of the Loday functor from above.
-The respective right adjoint functors do in general not exhibit similar properties. \end{rem} Note that since all group actions are through isomorphisms, a (continuous) action of a (topological) group $G$ on $X$ induces (continuous) actions on the targets of the Loday functor by precomposition as follows
+\begin{rem} For a morphism $\varphi: R \rightarrow S$ of commutative orthogonal ring spectra, we get adjoint pairs of functors between the categories of $R$-modules and $S$-modules, and also for algebras and for commutative algebras.
+All the left adjoints are given by \emph{induction}, \ie using $S \smash_R (-)$, which is strong monoidal and preserves tensors, hence commutes with smash powers.
+The respective right adjoint functors do in general not exhibit similar properties. \end{rem} Note that since all group actions are through isomorphisms, a (continuous) action of a (topological) group $G$ on $X$ induces (continuous) actions on the smash powers by precomposition as follows

-where ($\catA$, $\catC$) is any of the pairs of categories for which we defined the Loday functor above and $A \in \catC$.
+where ($\catA$, $\catC$) is any of the pairs of categories for which we defined the $A \in \catC$ and $(\catA$, $\catC)$ is any of the pairs of categories for which we defined the smash power.
 In this light, we can for each of the above definitions and any (topological) group $G$ consider equivariant analogs

-As already discussed in the Introduction, it is crucial to investigate the equivariant properties of these Loday functors, to make sure that they are usable for our applications.
+As already discussed in the Introduction, it is crucial to investigate the equivariant properties of the smash power, to make sure that they are usable for our applications.
 The next sections will be devoted to this topic.